richeyrobert/configpi/README.md

 # configpi
 A network configuration utility for raspberry Pi

-This utility will allow an authenticated user to be able to log into a web site and be able to change the network settings of the Raspberry Pi.
+This utility will allow an authenticated user to be able to log into the Raspberry Pi via a local web page and be able to change the network settings of the Raspberry Pi.

 # Instructions
 - Clone this git repo